The Parting of the Ways: Production

+The main recording on the series concluded on 14 March 2005.

 The Doctor claims that he is known in Dalek legend as "the Oncoming Storm", a title that first appeared in the Virgin New Adventures novel Love and War by Paul Cornell (who wrote the episode "Father's Day").
 In the novel, the title was applied to the Doctor by the Draconians.

 Eccleston's planned departure was leaked early by the BBC on 30 March 2005.
 They claimed that he was scared of being typecast.
 On 4 April, they admitted that this statement had been made without consulting the actor, and were forced to apologise.
 In 2010, Eccleston denied the typecast claim, explaining that he was not comfortable in the working environment.
 He later stated that he could not get along with some of the "senior people".
 According to the Sunday Mirror, an interview for BBC's Doctor Who website that was taken down after his departure was announced revealed that Eccleston had planned to stay for two or three more years.
-Tennant was offered the role whilst watching a pre-transmission copy of Casanova with Davies and Gardner.
+David Tennant was offered the role whilst watching a pre-transmission copy of Casanova with Davies and Gardner.
 Though Tennant initially believed the offer was a joke, he accepted the role after he realised they were serious and was announced as Eccleston's replacement on 16 April 2005.